 This plan aligns with University Policy 3364-50-02 Nondiscrimination meeting the Federal laws of Americans with Disability Act 1990 and Section 508 of the Rehabilitation Act.

-Goals align with internationally recognized standards and guidelines set by University’s Technology Accessibility Policy to meet the minimal Accessibility Guidelines (WCAG) 2.1 AA level and the University’s 3364-40-15 Procurement Policy.
+Goals align with internationally recognized standards and guidelines set by University’s Technology Accessibility Policy and University Website Policy 3364-45-07 to meet the minimal Accessibility Guidelines (WCAG) 2.1 AA level and the University’s 3364-40-15 Procurement Policy.

 Additionally, this plan embraces diversity, equity and inclusion initiatives and the mission of UToledo.